 A redox reaction is a chemical reaction in which the atoms change their oxidation numbers.
-During a redox reaction, some atoms lose electrons and are said to be oxidized – a process known as oxidation.
-On the other hand, some atoms gain electrons and are said to be reduced – a process known as reduction.
-Therefore, both REDuction and OXidation take place simultaneously, and hence the term redox.
+Some atoms lose electrons and are oxidized – a process known as oxidation.
+On the other hand, some atoms gain electrons and are reduced – a process known as reduction.
+Therefore, both REDuction and OXidation take place simultaneously, hence the term redox.
 Redox reactions usually occur in one of two environments: acidic or basic [1-3].

 Identifying Redox Reactions

-A way to recognize a redox reaction is that it must involve a change in the oxidation number of the two elements involved in the reaction.
-The element that is oxidized increases its oxidation number, while the element that is reduced decreases its oxidation number.
+A way to recognize a redox reaction is to look for a change in the oxidation number of the two elements involved in the reaction.
+The oxidized element increases its oxidation number, while the reduced element decreases its oxidation number.
 By checking this change, one can quickly determine and tell whether the reaction is redox or not.

 In a redox reaction, electrons move from one atom to another, which changes the oxidation number or state of the two atoms.
-The oxidation state of an element corresponds to the number of electrons that an atom loses, gains, or appears to use when joining with other atoms in compounds.
+The oxidation state of an element corresponds to the number of electrons an atom loses, gains, or appears to use when combining with other atoms in compounds.

-A half-reaction is the part of an overall reaction that represents, separately, either an oxidation or a reduction.
-Two half-reactions, one oxidation and one reduction, are necessary to describe a redox reaction completely .
+A half-reaction is part of an overall reaction that separately represents either an oxidation or a reduction.
+Two half-reactions, including one oxidation and one reduction, must describe a redox reaction completely .

 Cu2+ (aq.) + 2e– → Cu(0) (s)